 'It is finished and let it be finished, the writer may play.
 The book is written here [it's finished], may the one who wrote it be blessed.
 He wrote me, called Frisia Coast Trail.
 May the one who stole this book, not see Christ [the Hell].'

-A rime inspired by the costumery rime's of medieval copyists, mostly monks, at the end of books they copied.
+A rhyme inspired by the costumery rhymes of medieval copyists, mostly monks, at the end of books they copied.